-Wildlife in Bwindi; a number of animals make up the wildlife of Bwindi Impenetrable National park BUT Mountain Gorillas dominate the biggest percentage of which Gorilla Trekking is the most common activity in the national park.
+Wildlife in Bwindi; a number of animals make up the wildlife of Bwindi Impenetrable National park BUT Mountain Gorillas dominate the biggest percentage of animals in Bwindi which makes Gorilla Trekking is the most common activity in the national park.
 The wildlife at Bwindi Impenetrable National Park are as follows;

 Gorillas; Bwindi has the biggest population of Mountain Gorillas in the world harboring approximately 340 gorillas of which 116 of the estimate are habituated.
 Just like humans, Gorillas are intelligent, majestic, gentle giants that share over 93% of their genetic material with humans.
 All of the habituated gorillas in Bwindi forest are known individually by the rangers and have been given names in order to identify them.
 The males can weigh more than 500lb where as some silverbacks exceed 6ft!